jennmez/changelog/README.md

 This is a change log of my own personal development updates.
 Some entries may be related to :computer: coding projects, some to :school_satchel: classes and conferences I'm virtually attending, some :books: books I'm reading and maybe a glimpse of some :art: art-related projects that help me unwind.
 My goal is to help create visibility around my current professional and personal growth, and form better habits through accountability.
 I came across this idea as of early October so unfortunately, it is not a full description of what I have been working on.

-Credit for this idea goes to a network friend, David Walton @djwalto.
+Credit for this idea goes to a network friend, David Walton @djwalto .
 Thanks for sharing this idea!

+---

 ## October 2020

----

 ### Week of Mon, 10/26: